HelinaJarvesaar/myFlightBookingApp/README.md

 ## <a id="introduction"></a>💡 Introduction
-This is a **Flight Booking Web Application** that allows users to search for flights, view detailed flight information, filter flights based on preferences (such as destination, date, time, and price), and select seats in a flight.
+This is a Flight Booking Application that allows users to search for flights, view detailed flight information, filter flights based on preferences (such as destination, date, time, and price), and select seats in a flight.
 It provides an intuitive interface for booking flights.